Twentynine Palms: Person hospitalized with self-inflicted gunshot wound after reports of active shooter at base, Marines say

 "The individual is currently being treated and will be transported to a medical facility," the Marines said in a statement.
 Whether the unidentified person is a civilian or member of the military is unclear.

-No other injuries were immediately confirmed as a shelter-in-place order was lifted at the military base in San Bernardino County.
+No other injuries were immediately confirmed as a shelter-in-place order was lifted at the sprawling base in San Bernardino County.

 Gunshots were reported about 6:30 a.m. and the area was cordoned off, the news release said.
 The self-inflicted gunshot wound occurred about two hours later.